TMJ, Joint Hypermobility Syndrome and Ehlers-Danlos syndrome.

 - Botulinum toxin

 These treatments will be discussed below.
 In our article The evidence and comparisons of TMJ injection treatments we also add information on:

 - PRP or Platelet Rich Plasma Therapy

-- Stem Cell Therapy or Bone Marrow Aspirate Concentrate injection
+- Cell therapy or Bone Marrow Aspirate Concentrate injection.

 - The study involved 322 patients with symptoms of TMJ and Hypermobility Joint Syndrome.
 These patients were divided into two groups.
 People with TMJ and another group with Hypermobility Joint Syndrome + TMD.